-- Delineate watershed to areas that drain to Lake Coroni and Lake McCoy. - Simulate the periodic hydraulic connection between Lake McCoy and Lake Coroni. - Simulate the periodic hydraulic connection between Lake Coroni and Lake Prevatt - Refine the surface-water conveyance system to include stormwater management ponds, culverts, weirs, and other constructed and natural water control features that both convey surface water through the watershed to Lake Prevatt, and retain and detain surface water throughout the watershed.
+- Delineate watershed to areas that drain to Lake Coroni and Lake McCoy. - Simulate a periodic or episodic hydraulic connection between Lake McCoy and Lake Coroni - Simulate a periodic or episodic hydraulic connection between Lake Coroni and Lake Prevatt

-- Simulate climate uncertainty. - Use a shorter duration time step, such as 15 minutes.
+- Refine the surface-water conveyance system to include stormwater management ponds, culverts, weirs, and other constructed and natural water control features that both convey surface water through the watershed to Lake Prevatt, and retain and detain surface water throughout the watershed from Lake Prevatt. - Simulate climate uncertainty. - Use a shorter duration time step, such as 15 minutes.